 If Paris isn’t on your list of cities to visit, especially in your retirement, you may want to add it.
 We think you’ll be sure to find something you’ll adore.

-Why Paris is a Perfect Trip for Seniors
+Why Paris is One of the Best Places for a Senior Trip

 As we mentioned, Paris has everything a senior could want to see during a trip abroad, no matter their interests.
 It doesn’t hurt that it also has some of the most recognizable landmarks in the world.
 If you’re worried about missing something because you don’t want to walk that much, fear not!
 Paris has a wide range of bus tours and Seine River cruises that allow you to see the city at ease!